rogerbinns/apsw/doc/async.rst

     Used to start a worker thread and run a connection in it.

-:attr:`apsw.async_cursor_prefetch`

-    Sets how many rows are fetched at once when using a cursor.
-This improves performance by avoiding a round trip through the worker thread for each row.

 The :mod:`apsw.aio` controllers also use contextvars.
 For example :attr:`apsw.aio.deadline` is used with :mod:`asyncio` to set a deadline